PromptSail/prompt_sail/docs/_pages/home.md

 Simple and intuitive UI lets you easily view and filter your transactions (prompts and responses) by project, API provider, LLM model, or tags. -->

-## ⛵ Attention all LLM sailors and innovators! 🚀
+## Enhance Your Gen AI API Tracking Experience with PromptSail

-Are you looking for a way to enhance your LLM API tracking experience?
+Are you seeking a robust solution to elevate your Gen AI API tracking capabilities?

-Look no further than PromptSail!   💨 🌊⛵️
+Discover the unparalleled advantages of PromptSail today.

-### 🔒 Increase Security 🔒
+### 🔒 Tracking and Governance 🔒
 With PromptSail's transparent logging feature, you can capture and log all interactions with LLM APIs, providing a comprehensive record of prompts and responses.
-This ensures that your data remains secure and easily accessible for future reference.
+This ensures that all your communication with Gen AI api will be trackecd and easily accessible for future reference.

 ### 💰 Better Cost Control 💰
 As a project manager, keeping track of costs is crucial.
 PromptSail offers cost insights that allow you to track and analyze the costs associated with each project and experiment, enabling better budget management.
 Say goodbye to unexpected expenses and hello to cost efficiency!

-### 📊 Governance and Compliance 📊
-Maintain control over instructions, chat messages, and other interactions with LLM APIs using PromptSail's powerful governance features.
-On top of that implement standards and policies, identify misuse, and detect non-compliant content with ease.
+### 🔌 Easy Integration
+Seamlessly integrate PromptSail into your existing workflow, language and libraries with just a simple modification to the ``base_url`` parameter when creating your provider API object.
+No hassle, no complications – just a smooth and effortless integration process.

 ### 🔍 Optimization and Analysis 🔍
 PromptSail provides a concise and detailed view of all interactions, empowering developers to analyze and refine their prompts and choose the best LLM for the job.
 Gain valuable insights into your LLM usage and optimize your prompts for better performance and results.

-### 🔌 Easy Integration
-Seamlessly integrate PromptSail into your existing workflow and libraries with just a simple modification to the ``base_url`` parameter when creating your provider API object.
-No hassle, no complications – just a smooth and effortless integration process.

 ### ☁️ Docker Cloud deployment and scalability ☁️
 PromptSail is  available as a Docker image, making it easy to deploy and scale.
 With Docker, you can run it on any platform, from your local machine to the cloud, and manage multiple instances with ease.

 ### 🗄️ Searchable Database 🗄️
 All prompts and responses are stored in a MongoDB, making it easy to find and analyze specific interactions.
 You can easily designe ETL pipelines to export the data for further analysis and insights.